dgroomes/my-software/MACOS_SETUP.md

     * Log in to your JetBrains account (for some reason this didn't work for me in ToolBox.
 Nothing happened when I clicked "Log in".
 So, I just logged in in Intellij)
     * Enable "Use non-modal commit interface".
 See <https://www.jetbrains.com/help/idea/managing-changelists.html>
       Can I save this in my Intellij preferences
+    * In macOS settings, disable the "Cmd + Shift + A" system keyboard shortcut so it does not conflict with the "Find Action" Intellij keyboard shorcut.
+See instructions at <https://intellij-support.jetbrains.com/hc/en-us/articles/360005137400-Cmd-Shift-A-hotkey-opens-Terminal-with-apropos-search-instead-of-the-Find-Action-dialog>
 1. Install Homebrew <https://brew.sh/>
 1. `brew install bash`
     * macOS uses a years old version of Bash and will never update it because of licensing